-Clear policy and procedures are in place to ensure that Online Remote Learning is safe for both staff and pupils as and when it is done.
-These are shared with children and parents.
+[School to insert measures in place to ensure Online Remote Learning is safe for both staff and pupils, as and when it is done]

 School is committed to ensuring that Online Safety is a running and interrelated theme throughout its safeguarding arrangements including policy and procedure, the curriculum, staff training and induction, the role of the DSL, and parental engagement.
-School is committed to ensuring that Online Safety is a running and interrelated theme throughout its safeguarding arrangements including policy and procedure, the curriculum, staff training and induction, the role of the DSL, and parental engagement.
 As part of a whole school approach the school is committed to ensure that all parents have the opportunity to be empowered and upskilled in keeping children safe online through the sharing of Online Safety information, advice and guidance including the offer of workshops to support parents for example in installing safeguards on to their children's digital devices.